-Tag Archives: Image Analysis window
+Tag: Image Analysis window

 Continuing with the recent mini-series on using the Image Analysis Window with spectral indices, today I’m going to show you a quick workflow for detecting change.
 You could take something like NDVI from two points in time, subtract the earlier … Continue reading

 The NDVI (Normalized Difference Vegetation Index) tool in the Image Analysis Window calculates how vigorous the vegetation is in an area.
 But it’s not the only index available, although it may be the most widely used.